 Synthetic dyeing: Lab made colours

-Natural vs Synthetic dye?
-Which is better for the Planet
+Natural vs. Synthetic Dye?
+Which is better for the planet?

 Synthetic dyes differ from natural dyes because of their dissimilar effect on the environment.
 Synthetic dyes dissolve chemicals into water bodies that turn out to be dangerous for rivers and oceans.
 Synthetic dyes contain toxic chemicals that are not good for the planet as well as the skin.